-Penang likes a variety when it comes to street food, the cultured city remains high up on the street food index in the region thanks to the unique blend of traditions and its diverse culture.
-The complexity of its local dishes has distinct influence from its rich heritage of Chinese, Malay, Indian and Peranakans flavors.
+Penang likes a variety when it comes to street food, the cultured city remains high on the street food index in the region thanks to the unique blend of traditions and its diverse culture.
+The complexity of its local dishes has a distinct influence from its rich heritage of Chinese, Malay, Indian and Peranakan flavors.

-George Town – the city’s capital award as a UNESCO World Heritage Site for its unique architectural, cultural and townscape.
-With direct flights from neighbouring capitals, Penang is a popular weekend escape for city dwellers looking for to slow down and indulge in affordable eats and cultural scenes.
+George Town – the city’s capital awarded as a UNESCO World Heritage Site for its unique architectural, cultural and townscape.
+With direct flights from neighbouring capitals, Penang is a popular weekend escape for city dwellers looking to slow down and indulge in affordable eats and cultural scenes.

 Penang is inexpensive by Southeast Asian standards and is popular among culture seekers and foodies on their quarterly food-pilgrimage

 If you’re new to Penang/Malaysian food, try not to get caught up in what’s “best.”
 Quality is generally good and options are plenty, as Penang’s street food scene becomes an open secret, crowds and queues become a common sight in some of the more popular stalls.
 While many hawkers have perfected their food kung-fu and plating hot bowls of flavour bombs in Bruce Lee speeds, they do cook the orders in small batches of 1-3 portions at a time.
 And the best part?
-At $1.00 – $2.50 each portion, you’ll be spoilt for choice.
+At less than $3.00 for each portion, you’ll be spoilt for choice.
 Here are Penang’s top 20 street foods to try!

-Similar variants are found in other parts of Malaysia and Singapore, Penang’s version often sports a more generous flavor, and is enjoyed by locals from breakfasts at 7 am to after hour suppers at 3 am.
-Hokkien Mee is a hot, spicy, and savoury sweet bowl of prawn broth in a bowl of noodles topped with generous amounts of garnishes, pork ribs, braised eggs, and more.
+Similar variants are found in other parts of Malaysia and Singapore, Penang’s version often sports a more generous flavour, and is enjoyed by locals from breakfasts at 7 am to after-hour suppers at 3 am.
+Hokkien Mee is a hot, spicy, sweet and savoury bowl of prawn broth in a bowl of noodles topped with generous amounts of garnishes, pork ribs, braised eggs, and more.

 One of the most labor-intensive dishes to make, Asam Laksa is one of Penang’s most popular dishes and is ranked 7th CNN’s the world top 50 best food.
-However, this flavor bomb can be an acquired taste, some find its concoction of stewed fished soup and prawn paste too overpowering, but for those who know, it is like being in an insiders’ club
+However, this flavor bomb can be an acquired taste, some find its concoction of stewed fish soup and prawn paste too overpowering, but for those who know, it is like being in an insider club

 This is often high up on many itineraries, Char Kuey Teow can be found throughout Malaysia and Singapore, but the Penang version reigns supreme.
 A great Char Kuey Teow beckons you from blocks away; the tempting aroma fills the air and lures diners in from afar.
 If you can take heat, a little chili will really brighten up the flavor.